probonopd/WirelessPrinting/README.md

 ### Flashing from Linux

 Can be flashed via USB or (subsequently) over the air.
-You can use the Arduino IDE if you compiled yourself, or one of the following commands if you just want to flash a precompiled firmware.
+You can use PlatformIO to upload to either OTA and flash via any known flash method.
+See e.g., https://docs.platformio.org/en/latest/platforms/espressif8266.html#over-the-air-ota-update, https://docs.platformio.org/en/latest/platforms/espressif32.html#packages.

+If you are not using PlatformIO (e.g., because you are just interested in uploading our pre-built firmware as quickly as possible) you may use the following instructions.

 #### ESP8266